zakmafia/hst-office/README.md

 ## 🌟 **Features**

-Our application provides a comprehensive suite of features:
+The application provides a comprehensive suite of features:

 - **Office Room Booking Management:** Efficiently manage your office space by booking rooms in advance.
 - **IT Help Desk Ticketing System:** Keep track of IT issues and ensure they're addressed in a timely manner.